w3security/cli/help/cli-commands/iac-test.md

 ### `--report`

-**NEW** option: Share results with the Snyk Web UI.
+**NEW** option: Share results with the w3security Web UI.

-This creates a project in your Snyk account with a snapshot of the current configuration issues.
-After using this option, log in to the Snyk website and view your projects to see the monitor.
+This creates a project in your w3security account with a snapshot of the current configuration issues.
+After using this option, log in to the w3security website and view your projects to see the monitor.

 Example: `$ w3security iac test --report`